samuel-cabral/samuel-cabral/README.md

 - 💼 Progressed in my career working as a full-stack and front-end developer at companies that are benchmarks in their markets, like **G4Flex** and **Ambar**.
 There, I had the chance to elevate the platforms to a new level, positively impacting the user experience.

-- 🌟 Currently, I'm part of the **TheMembers** team, where I'm a key piece in building and optimizing platforms that have shown user growth and satisfaction.
+- 🌟 At **TheMembers**, I played a key role in building and optimizing platforms that demonstrated significant user growth and satisfaction.
+I led the migration to modern frameworks, developed impactful features, and optimized performance, resulting in a substantial increase in user engagement.

+- 🚀 Currently, I'm part of the **Algorithmus** team, where I lead the development of Readi’s frontend applications.
+My focus is on creating robust and scalable interfaces using Next.js, TypeScript, and Material-UI, ensuring high-quality user experiences and technical excellence.

 ## 🛠️ Technologies and Frameworks